 Maybe naming what I am can help me keep my work in perspective, give it some parameters.
-But even with that said, I read experimental works like the book I'm reading now—Rising Tide Fall Star by Philip Hoare.
+But even with that said, I read experimental works like the book I'm reading now—Rising Tide Falling Star by Philip Hoare.
 There is no easy way to categorize this work.
 It's part fiction, part memoir, part journalism, part diary.
 It's as if the author is writing what simply comes to him through his heart and soul, and labels are just ridiculous constructs, bins bookstores need to keep the place organized.

 This is on my mind today because I am now writing, simultaneously, a work of fiction and a series of personal essays on the exact same subject, with the same characters, with the same theme, same premise, same...everything.
 Well, nearly.
 The fiction is, yes, fiction.
 Not every detail or movement in the story is fact, but it is based on relative truth.
 It feels a bit like a writing exercise, the prompt of a professor to try writing a personal essay then writing the same story as a work of fiction.
 The student is to learn something from this.
 I'm not sure I am.

 But what I am learning, slowly, is how to make this "story" the most impactful it can be.
 Is it best told as fiction or is it best told as fact?
 Not journalism, but the essence of truth, the kind of thing Joan Didion spoke about.
-From an interview in the Paris Review, Didion talked about how different the genres are for a writer who works in both.
+In an interview in the Paris Review, Didion talked about how different the genres are for a writer who works in both.

 "Writing nonfiction is more like sculpture, a matter of shaping the research into the finished thing.
 Novels are like paintings, specifically watercolors.
 Every stroke you put down you have to go with.
 Of course you can rewrite, but the original strokes are still there in the texture of the thing."